This research material has four sections:

 II). “a new gym instructor.
 I told her I had spinal fractures and was thinking about the accident when I told her.
 She said “from falling of a horse?” – While she was thinking about her accident, the gym instructor mentions what she was thinking just like she knew her thoughts, which is again a meaningful verbal event or a synchronicity.
 People who claim that their thoughts are broadcasting are facing an extremely high number of such experiences.
 This is also the reason why they give references to their belief.

 III).
 She further states that “I nodded, she (gym instructor) said “you look like a horse person.” – The gym instructor was giving references to the thoughts once again.
 Therefore, these are meaningful verbal events or synchronistic events.

 IV).
 She mentions this odd event to her husband, and she says: “Anyway I got home and started to tell my husband.
 I told him she said, “from falling off a horse” to which he replied “she said you look like a horse rider!
 Huh?
-I was stumped”. – Which is another meaningful verbal event or a synchronicity, since she already heard these words from her gym instructor and now husband is referring to her thoughts/earlier events.
+I was stumped”. – Which is another meaningful verbal event or a synchronicity, cause she already heard these words from her gym instructor and now her husband is referring to her thoughts/earlier events.

 Case Study 5).

 I). “she actually looked at me when I was getting intrusive thoughts or thinking about her reading my mind”– She is referring to a meaningful nonverbal event or a synchronicity that she observed.
 If you experience these events, it will quickly grab your attention since these events keep recurring.
 Therefore, it is not that people are finding patterns that are not there, people are stating what they observe and they come to a conclusion based on what they observe.
 Patterns are already there.
 They make false assumptions to understand the events, so they end up in false conclusions.
 The medical community takes these as delusions and attribute them to mental illness without knowing.

 Case Study 6).